Soulful Sunday: Between the Seasons

 As autumn transitioned into winter, the focus shifted to preparation.
 The ancient Norwegians understood the importance of being ready for the harsh conditions ahead.
 This involved not only gathering food and supplies but also engaging in spiritual practices to ensure a safe and prosperous winter.

-One common practice was the crafting of protective talismans often made from natural materials like wood and stone.
+One common practice was the crafting of protective talismans, often made from natural materials like wood and stone.
 These items were imbued with prayers and intentions, serving as a physical reminder of the ancestors' guidance and protection.

 Additionally, many would engage in meditation and reflection, seeking insight from their ancestors on how to navigate the challenges of the coming season.
 This spiritual preparation was as vital as the physical, creating a holistic approach to survival and well-being.